rajiv-shah/rajiv-sh/_posts/2020-04-17-a-basic-food-pantry-is-important.md

 Having a basic pantry for me now is second nature.
 I don't have it written down anywhere.
 It is all in my head.
 I know what I need, when and where I need to get them from.

 However, writing down what you need is a good idea.
 It will help create a better shopping and meal planning list.
 It will help to identify the best place to buy ingredients from.
 The dry pulses and lentils I buy from an Indian grocery shop because it will be cheaper.
-The bulk of fruit and vegetables I buy from the market.
+The bulk of fruit and vegetables I buy from the wholefood coop.
 Most of the organic items, I buy from the health food store or online.
 Everything else will be from the supermarket.